-Projecting your business's income for this year and next can allow you to time income and deductions to your advantage.
-It's generally - but not always - better to defer tax, so consider:
+Projecting your business's income for this year and next can allow you to time income and deductions to but not always - better to defer tax, so consider:

 Deferring income to next year.
 If your business uses the cash method of accounting, you can defer billing for products or services at year end.
 If you use the accrual method, you can delay shipping products or delivering services.